 Benefits of a Digital Writer's Notebook

-And while I’m a huge advocate of the literal pen and paper method of collecting ideas, I know we’re moving towards a paperless world.
-And if you’re looking to declutter, or your handwriting is chicken scratch, or you always have a great idea but are never near your writer’s notebook… well, then, that’s not very effective is it?
+While I'm a huge advocate of the literal pen and paper method of collecting ideas, I know some of us live in a paperless world.
+If you're looking to declutter, or your handwriting is chicken scratch, or (like me!) you only have a great idea when you are not next to your writer's notebook, there has to be a better way.
+This is why I am also an advocate of the digital writer's notebook!

 The benefits of a digital writer's notebook

-So I’ve been thinking about how to set up a digital writer’s notebook.What would be the benefits and drawbacks?
-I used my new Intel 2 in 1 laptop / tablet to create my own version of a digital writer’s notebook and discovered there is at least one aspect I love about it that functions better than pen and paper! (keep reading).
+I used my laptop to create my own version of a digital writer's notebook and discovered there are several reasons to I love it, and sometimes it even functions better than pen and paper!

 benefits of a digital writer's notebook